Twenty-three days, 3,437 photos, Christmas and New Year at the bottom of the world

 wild · 198 photos / day average

 Christmas Day · 479 photos at Mikkelsen + Cierva.
-Country code NULL for ~2,006 photos in this stretch — Antarctica is outside any country’s sovereignty per the Antarctic Treaty.
+The country code reads NULL across ~2,015 photos in this stretch — Antarctica is outside any country’s sovereignty per the Antarctic Treaty.

-23 Dec · the Drake Passage crossing, the notorious open water before the ice
+23 Dec · southbound Drake Passage crossing, the notorious open water before the ice

-24 Dec · ★ into the flooded volcanic caldera of Deception Island and Whalers Bay
+24 Dec · ★ Deception Island - into the flooded volcanic caldera at Whalers Bay, the rusting remains of the old shore whaling station

-25 Dec · ★★ Christmas Day - a morning landing at Mikkelsen Harbour and a long afternoon at Cierva Cove, the fullest day of the whole trip
+25 Dec · ★★ Christmas Day - a long morning landing at Mikkelsen Harbour on Trinity Island, then a long afternoon at Cierva Cove in Hughes Bay, the fullest day of the whole trip

-27 Dec · ★ a three-landing day - Orne Harbour, Danco Island and Cuverville
+27 Dec · ★ a three-landing day - Orne Harbour with the Spigot Peak ridge climb, then Danco Island, then Cuverville Island and its gentoo rookery

-29 Dec · Portal Point in the morning, Wilhelmina Bay in the afternoon
+29 Dec · a swing back north - Portal Point in the morning, Wilhelmina Bay through the afternoon for whales and ice

-30 - 31 Dec · at sea, the camera down for a quiet New Year’s Eve
+31 Dec · at sea on Drake Passage · the camera down for a quiet New Year’s Eve

-1 Jan · New Year’s Day on the Antarctic
+1 Jan · New Year’s Day on the final Drake crossing back toward the Falklands

 04